Biden OKs Alaska oil project, draws ire of environmentalists - KESQ

 Associated Press

-WASHINGTON (AP) — The Biden administration said Monday it is approving the huge Willow oil-drilling project on Alaska’s petroleum-rich North Slope, a major environmental decision by President Joe Biden that drew quick condemnation that it flies in the face of the Democratic president’s pledges to slow climate change.
+WASHINGTON (AP) — The Biden administration said Monday it is approving a huge oil-drilling project on Alaska’s petroleum-rich North Slope, a major environmental decision by President Joe Biden that drew quick condemnation as flying in the face of his pledges to slow climate change.

 The announcement came a day after the administration, in a move in the other direction toward conservation, said it would bar or limit drilling in some other areas of Alaska and the Arctic Ocean.

-The Willow approval by the Bureau of Land Management would allow three drill sites, which would include up to 199 total wells.
-Two other drill sites proposed for the project would be denied.
-Project developer ConocoPhillips has said it considers the three-site option workable, and company chairman and CEO Ryan Lance called the order “the right decision for Alaska and our nation.”
+The approval of ConocoPhillips’ big Willow drilling project by the Bureau of Land Management will allow three drill sites including up to 199 total wells.
+Two other drill sites proposed for the project will be denied.
+ConocoPhillips Chairman and CEO Ryan Lance called the order “the right decision for Alaska and our nation.”

-Houston-based ConocoPhillips will relinquish rights to about 68,000 acres of existing leases in the National Petroleum Reserve-Alaska.
+The Houston-based company will relinquish rights to about 68,000 acres of existing leases in the National Petroleum Reserve-Alaska.

-The order, one of the most significant of Interior Secretary Deb Haaland’s tenure, was not signed by her but rather by her deputy, Tommy Beaudreau, who grew up in Alaska and has a close relationship with state lawmakers.
-She was notably silent on the project, which she had opposed as a New Mexico congresswoman before becoming Interior secretary two years ago.
+The order, one of the most significant of Interior Secretary Deb Haaland’s tenure, was not signed by her but rather by her deputy, Tommy Beaudreau, who grew up in Alaska and briefed state lawmakers on the project Monday.
+Haaland was notably silent on the project, which she had opposed as a New Mexico congresswoman before becoming Interior secretary two years ago, until releasing a video Monday evening.

+She described Willow as “a difficult and complex issue that was inherited” from earlier administrations.
+Because ConocoPhillips has held leases in the area for decades, Haaland said officials “had limited decision space” to block the project but focused on minimizing its footprint.

+Haaland defended the Biden administration’s record on climate change by saying, “I am confident that we are on the right path, even if it’s not only a straight line.”

-Climate activists were outraged that Biden approved the project, which they say put his climate legacy at risk.
-Allowing the drilling plan to go forward would be a major breach of Biden’s campaign promise to stop new oil drilling on federal lands, they say.
+Climate activists remained outraged that Biden approved the project, which they say puts his climate legacy at risk.
+Allowing the drilling plan to go forward marks a major breach of Biden’s campaign promise to stop new oil drilling on federal lands, they say.

-However, administration officials were concerned that ConocoPhillips’ decades-old leases limited the government’s legal ability to block the project and that courts might have ruled in the company’s favor.

 Monday’s announcement is not likely to be the last word, with litigation expected from environmental groups.